 One of the things that changed our family dynamics in profoundly positive ways was when our son was diagnosed with Autism.
 Understanding the rich and complicated ways Autism and giftedness interact made my DH realise that his son didn’t just look like him, he thought like him as well.
 Suddenly we all had a window into those little miscommunications we lived with because we all believed we thought the same way.

 As a result, some of the most amazing conversations I have ever had have come about by asking the simplest questions, like ‘when you think of X, what do you see / hear / feel?
 Where X could be anything from kitchens to abstract music.
 Stuff made sense.
 We could talk and know the other was listening.
 And we both started to relearn all our old habits that had developed from misunderstandings and false assumptions.
 My son’s 2e diagnosis freed my husband.
 And it lead me to discover that despite being the empath of the family, my husband was the one who was better at deciphering how others think when they aren’t thinking like you.
 My empath antennae would need to relearn what I had learned.

 The latest of the puzzle-pieces that fell into place was when our daughter, J was diagnosed with probable ADHD.
 Because in many ways, she’s a little mini-me.
 When I started changing our environment to help her cope and concentrate – I helped myself.
 The busy fell away, and stress I had never known was there was suddenly absent.
 Reading about the characteristics of ADHD was like reading a storybook on my own childhood.
 And it is bringing acceptance.

 I am 2e.
 I too, am one of the aliens.
-I too am one of the strangers in a strange land.
+One of the strangers in a strange land.

-This post is part of the GHF blog hop, “Recognizing Giftedness in Our Children and Ourselves“.
+This post was previously part of the GHF blog hop, “Recognizing Giftedness in Our Children and Ourselves“.
 Check out the other amazing posts!